About this course

-- UK/EU students pay £9,250.
+- UK students pay £9,250.

-- International students pay £18,104.
+- EU and international students pay £22,136.

 What your fees pay for

-Your tuition fee covers the full cost of tuition and all examinations.
+Your tuition fee covers the full cost of tuition and any exams.

-A variety of additional scholarships, grants and bursaries may be available to help you fund your master’s study, both from the University and from other organisations.
+A variety of additional funding options may be available to help you pay for your master’s study.
+Both from the University and other organisations.